 If your child transfers schools within the DOE, AT should follow them to the new school.
 If you move out of NYC and your child is still school-aged, your child's AT device should be returned to the DOE.
 You want to prepare for that, and make sure you get AT set up wherever your child goes next.

 For public school students, send your concerns in writing to your District Superintendent and the Family Support Coordinator in the Superintendent's office.
 For all other students, send your concerns in writing to your district CSE Chairperson.
-If that doesn't work, you'll want to reach out [PDF] to the Center for Assistive Technology or Technology Solutions directly.
+If that doesn't work, you'll want to reach out [PDF] to the Center for Assistive Technology or Technology Solutions.

-Assistive technology after high school
+AT after high school

 For more information on AT and transition planning, see: